rayfrankenstein/AITOW/README.md

 Scrum is just the by-product of corporate status-seeking evolutionary war games against in-house scientific thinking.”—mlthoughts2018, [https://news.ycombinator.com/item?id=20018262](https://news.ycombinator.com/item?id=20018262)

 ---
+"Agile as you observe it ist just double speak for micromanagement in my experience.

+What we experience is a caste of highly paid managers that:

+a) don't understand the work their subordinates are doing,

+b) don't trust them and thus

+c) cannot understand the risks of a project for their personal careers.

+Their, quite ingenious, response is 'agile': Micromanage everything to mitigate b), but wrap that micromanagement in a 'industry standard' process that hides everything behind double speak (scrum).
+In particular put an emphasis on the point that 'the team decides' and 'there are no deadlines in agile', while essentially driving all decisions informally (e.g., by prioritizing the backlog) and enforcing deadlines whenever you see fit.
+Thus, there's no overt responsibility left for a manager, effectively eliminating c).", choeger, [Agile Is a Glass Cannon](https://news.ycombinator.com/item?id=35300331)

+---
 “Technical debt.
 I see this time and time again.
 User Stories are supposed to be forecasts, not commitments.
 But the business doesn't like stories carried over, so they become commitments.
 At the end of each sprint, everyone rushes to get their stuff done, and hacks are implemented to meet an arbitrary deadline.
 Many times I want to begin my work by refactoring something to what it needs to be first, then do the actual user story.
 But its risky because the refactoring might take more than the allocated story points, and you get dinged.
 So I do the story first, and if there is time do the refactoring but it almost never happens.”—clumsysmurf, [https://news.ycombinator.com/item?id=20017854#20021832](https://news.ycombinator.com/item?id=20017854#20021832)

 ---